 Moreover, both people are getting something out of the exchange instead of bugging/taking time out of someone’s day who perhaps knows your target language, but isn’t interested in being bothered to listen to you struggle through basic conversation.

-If you can integrate your improving language skills into your job and other day to day activities (ex. eating at a hole in the wall Costa Rica food spot where the menu and all the staff only speak in Spanish), even better.
+If you can integrate your improving language skills into your job and other day to day activities (ex. eating at a Costa Rica Soda where the menu and all the staff only speak in Spanish), even better.